beefproject/beef/README.md

 For full installation details, please refer to [INSTALL.txt](https://github.com/beefproject/beef/blob/master/INSTALL.txt).

+Wiki
+---
 We also have an [Installation](https://github.com/beefproject/beef/wiki/Installation) page on the wiki.

-Upon successful installation, be sure to read the [Configuration](https://github.com/beefproject/beef/wiki/Configuration) page on the wiki for important details on configuring and securing BeEF.
+Upon successful installation, be sure to read the [Configuration](https://github.com/beefproject/beef/wiki/Configuration)page on the wiki for important details on configuring and securing BeEF.

+Go to beefproject.github.io/beef/index.html in order to view the JSdocs for BeEF.

 Usage
 -----